Selubi/selubi.github.io/docs/python/multithreading.md

 Depending the writer, a guide on multi-threading will focus on different things.

-For me, my background is from bare-metal server operation automations.
+For me, my background is server operation automations.
-As such, my uses for multithreading is performing automations on multiple server at once (e.g. one server per thread), how to orchestrate it effectively and how to make a good multithreaded log it.
+As such, my uses for multithreading is performing automations on multiple server at once (e.g. one server per thread), how to orchestrate it effectively and how to make a good log for easier troubleshooting.

+It is worth mentioning that python has a [Global Interpreter Lock](https://wiki.python.org/moin/GlobalInterpreterLock)(GIL).
+This makes sure that only a single thread can be executed at a single point in time.

+In this tutorial we will consider a scenario where we want to perform benchmarks on remote servers.
+Hence, our use-case will be I/O bound (i.e. waiting for remote server to finish benchmarking) and will not be affected by GIL's demerit.
+During "wait periods" GIL will be released and the interpreter could work on other threads.

 # Basic syntax